Japan Society on Water Environment

 Editorial and peer-review process

-After revision and reassessment, if the manuscript satisfies the journal's requirements and represents an original contribution to the published literature, the associate editor will accept the manuscript for publication in the journal.
+After revision and reassessment, if the manuscript satisfies the journal's requirements and represents an original contribution to the published literature, the editor will accept the manuscript for publication in the journal.

 Reviewer suggestions